Theory of quantum system certification: a tutorial: Quantum processes

 Other quantities that can be measured by variants of the \ac{RB} protocols are the unitarity \cite{WalGraHar15, dirkse2019efficient}, measures for the losses, leakage, addressability and cross-talk \cite{Gambetta2012CharacterizationOfAddressability,WalBarEme15,WalBarEme16b}.
 Furthermore, \ac{RB} of operations on the logical level of an error correcting quantum architecture was proposed in Ref.~\cite{combes2017logical}.

 Combining different relative average gate fidelities obtained by interleaved \ac{RB} schemes can be used to acquire tomographic information about the error channel providing actionable advise to an experimentalist beyond a mere benchmarking and certification \cite{KimSilRya14}.
-Using \ac{SPAM}-robust data, these tomography schemes are in addition resource-optimal for the unitary gates \cite{KimLiu16} and Clifford gates \cite{RotKueKim18}.
+Using \ac{SPAM}-robust data, these tomography schemes are in addition resource optimal for the unitary gates \cite{KimLiu16} and Clifford gates \cite{RotKueKim18}.
 For Pauli channels tomographic information can be efficiently obtained performing a character \ac{RB} protocol on multiple qubits simultaneously \cite{HarFlaWal19,Flammia2019EfficientEstimation,Harper2020FastEstimationOf,Franca2020EfficientBenchmarkingAnd}.

-A general framework with few theorems that establishes the \ac{RB} fitting model of essentially all known \ac{RB} schemes under gate-dependent noise is developed in Ref.~\cite{HelsenEtAl:2020:framework}.
-The central assumption employed therein to control contributions from sub-dominant eigenvalues of the Fourier transformation is a closeness condition to a reference representation in diamond-norm averaged over all group elements.
+A general framework with few theorems that establishes the \ac{RB} fitting model of essentially all known \ac{RB} schemes under gate-dependent noise is developed in Ref.~\cite{Helsen20AGeneralFramework}.
+The central assumption employed therein to control contributions from subdominant eigenvalues of the Fourier transformation is a closeness condition to a reference representation in diamond norm averaged over all group elements.
 Moreover, a unifying review of \ac{RB} is provided.